microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Create a status banner
 The XAML below describes a bar-style status banner with the default styling for a critical notification.
-A status banner can be created anywhere in the element tree or code behind.
+A status banner can be created anywhere in the element tree or code behind (Toast TBD).
 In this example, the banner is located in a ResourceDictionary, expanding to fill the width of the stack panel, like a bar.

 XAML
 ```XAML